ahmadghizzawi/aub-graphics/assignment4/README.md

     }

 ### Task 4: Building the robot.
-We constructed a robot that included the listed parts.
-Here is the code snippet that we wrote to do this (taken from constructRobot function in main.cpp):
+We constructed a robot that includes a head, left/right upper and lower arms, and left/right upper and lower legs.
+Here is the code snippet that we wrote to build the robot (taken from constructRobot function in main.cpp):

     ShapeDesc shapeDesc[NUM_SHAPES] = {
       {0, 0,         0, 0, TORSO_WIDTH, TORSO_LEN, TORSO_THICK, g_cube}, // torso